ABM Equipment’s

 Spent Grain Silos:

-Any type of smooth-wall steel silo is acceptable for storing spent grain; the important things are capacity and cone slope (typically 60°).
+Any type of steel silo is acceptable for storing spent grain; the important things are capacity and cone slope (typically 60°).
 Ideally they will be raised enough that trucks can get under them and will store 2 days’-worth of grain in case pick-ups are missed or there are unexpected increases in production.

 You’re An Expert!